zjsun1017/CUDA-Go-ICP/README.md

 Instead of directly searching over $SE(3)$, it is proposed to launch an outer-BnB, which searches over the $SO(3)$ space (3D Rotation) with BnB algorithm, and for each branch, an inner-BnB function, which searches over the $\mathbb{R}^3$ space, will be invoked.

-The Go-ICP algorithm extends the traditional ICP algorithm by searching for the globally optimal rigid transformation in SE(3) space using a branch-and-bound framework.
 Below are the detailed steps:

 #### 1. Initialization
 - Define two point clouds: